Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 The improvements that most excite me are the ability to mix and match icons and also the ability to have negative and positive numbers differently coloured while using Data Bars.

 All of these improvements allow you to make data pop from the page even more than in Excel 2007 and also to tell users of your spreadsheets even more about the data they are looking at.
-I hope that you have enjoyed reading this hub as much as I have enjoyed writing it.
+I hope that you have enjoyed reading this article as much as I have enjoyed writing it.
 Please feel free to leave any comments you may have below.

 © 2013 Robbie C Wilson